Carson Steele: Professional career

+Kansas City Chiefs

 2024 season

 Steele was signed by the Kansas City Chiefs as an undrafted free agent after the 2024 NFL draft.
 Steele made the Chiefs' initial 53 man roster listed as a fullback instead of his collegiate position of running back.

 Steele made his NFL debut in Week 1 of the 2024 NFL Season against the Baltimore Ravens.
 He had 2 carries for 3 yards along returning a kick for 28 yards in a 27–20 win for the Chiefs.

 In Week 3 against the Atlanta Falcons, he had 17 rushing attempts and 72 rushing yards, along with recording 1 reception for 2 yards in the Chiefs' 22–17 win.

 As a rookie, Steele played both fullback (his designated position) and running back on offense and occasionally returned kicks on special teams.
 He was used mainly as a run blocker and short yardage runner.

 Steele played a total of 199 offensive snaps in his rookie season.
 He played 190 snaps in the backfield, 2 snaps as a tight end, 1 as a slot receiver, and 6 out wide.
 Steele finished his rookie season with 183 rushing yards on 56 attempts and 26 receiving yards on 7 receptions.
 He also returned 5 kicks for 138 yards.
 Steele was an alternate for the 2025 Pro Bowl and finished second behind Patrick Ricard of the Baltimore Ravens among AFC fullbacks in Pro Bowl voting.